Family honor: Gender roles

-The different effects honor instills upon men and women can be seen in the ancient world, where women and men played contrasting roles in society.
+The different effects honor instills upon women and men can be seen in the ancient world, where women and men played contrasting roles in society.
 Men displayed their honorable roles in public while women were restricted to the limitations of their households.
 While in public, women were required to avoid conversations with estranged men while only visiting places frequented by women.
 In the present Islamic culture, men hold a higher social status, but they also carry more responsibility in caring and providing for their family.
 If a man is single or childless his place in society does not waver or become lower.
 A woman should have a family whom she stays faithful to and respectful towards at all times.
 A man's actions will not greatly affect or hurt his family's standing like a woman's actions would.
 Women are perceived as vulnerable individuals who must be kept safe at all times.
 This aspect of a woman's characterization comes from her fertility and role within her family.

 Societies in which "family honor" is considered highly important generally place a correspondingly high degree of restriction of the freedom of women.
 In these cultures, a family may defend its honor, or may seek reparation or revenge if the family honor is perceived to have been abused or treated with disrespect.
 In Ancient Rome, sexual activity of married women outside of their marriage was seen as dishonor to the family and it was legal for men to kill their wives or married daughters that shamed the family through adultery.
 Reasoning for the designation of women to private and/or nonmale areas comes from the ancient tradition of a woman's place in the world.
 Women are not seen as independent individuals, but rather extensions of their male counterparts' identity and honor.